gui2678/Grader-Management/README.md

 - **Delete a Course:**
     - Click on the 'Destroy' button next to the course you want to delete.
     - Confirm the deletion in the popup.

+- **Search/Filter a Course:**
+    - Click on the search function to search for a course name.
+    - Filter course based on course info.

 ### Section Management